 Unfortunately, there aren’t a lot of general weakauras available for arenas.
 Most of them are either outclassed by the aforementioned addons or are extremely specific.
 If you still want to take a look at weakauras, you can check out the following link: https://wago.io/weakauras/pvp/arena

 Below is my DH’s UI when I’m in an area.
 I’ve got Gladius on the right, and ATT on the left under my team’s nameplates.
-Since I’m not really worried about interrupts on my DH, I’ve got Omnibar disabled:
+I don’t need to target any of my allies on my DH, so I’ve got my team farther to the left than I would on my Shadow Priest.
+Since I’m not really worried about interrupts on my DH either, I’ve got Omnibar disabled as well:

 Placement of your addons is also crucial as any additional addons that are present will create a blindspot in that area.
-Too many blindspots will result in an increase in tunnel vision, which is bad if you need to peel or target swap.
+Too many blindspots will result in an increase in tunnel vision, which is bad if you need to peel, target swap or just look around the map.
 As shown above, I’ve got a larger area in the middle of my screen that’s free from addons, with the enemy nameplates close to the center to make it easier to check on the entire enemy team.
 Below is my priest’s UI that I hastily took in a random skirmish when the enemy Paladin died.

-Here, you can plainly see the timers on both ATT and Gladius are showing the timers for my team’s defensives, as well as the DR for each individual opponent.
-If you’ve noticed, I’ve got my friendly nameplates closer to the center of my screen, since I also heal as Disc when I do rated 2’s.
-Since I usually click on peoples nameplate’s to target them, and my priest can offheal in shadow, there’s not much reason for me to have it elsewhere.
-Most pvp addons do have a wide variety of settings and options, but outside of changing the position or size, you shouldn’t have to change any of the other settings.
+Here, you can plainly see the timers on both ATT (on the left) and Gladius (on the right) are showing the timers for my team’s defensives as well as the DR types and timers for each individual opponent.
+If you’ve noticed, I’ve got my friendly nameplates closer to the center of my screen, since I also heal as Disc when I do rated 2’s and I run Void Shift like most Shadow Priests in PVP.
+Most PVP addons do have a wide variety of settings and options, but outside of changing the position or size, you shouldn’t have to change any of the other settings.

-Macros are an interesting and essential part of arena mastery, one which I never actually put aside the time to pick up because I don’t have a static arena team.
-Macros are especially important in arenas due to the ease of use they provide in targeting.
+Macros are an interesting and essential part of arena mastery Macros are especially important in arenas due to the ease of use they provide in targeting.
 This goes double for healers, as mouseover targeting can get ruined by the camera and tab targeting is a bit rng, especially if the enemy team has pets.
 You can however change your tab target to only target players in your keybinds.

 The main focus on of macros in arena are for focus macros and arena1-3 macros.
 These macros will make that ability target a specific player based on the order of the nameplates or whoever you have set as your focus.
 There is a small caveat to this, and that is that if you want to set a stealthed enemy as your focus, such as when they’re your kill target, you have to wait until they are out of stealth to set them as your focus.
 For a list of macros for each spec, take a look at the following link: http://www.skill-capped.com/app.php/macros/